Quantum sensing with critical systems: impact of symmetry, imperfections, and decoherence: Decohered critical states

 We conclude this section by noting that, although the parity measurement within a subsystem yields a precision surpassing the SQL, it does not saturate the ultimate bound for the Ising model.
-In fact, Ref.~\onlinecite{ferro2025} has shown that the QFI of a subsystem in a critical Ising chain scales as $L_{\rm sub}^{7/4}$, matching the scaling observed for the full system.
+In fact, Ref.~\cite{ferro2025} has shown that the QFI of a subsystem in a critical Ising chain scales as $L_{\rm sub}^{7/4}$, matching the scaling observed for the full system.
 This means that measuring the parity operator on a subsystem does not saturate the Cramer-Rao bound \eqref{eq:bound}, which is $\delta\theta \geq L_{\mathrm{sub}}^{-7/8}$, while we find $\delta\theta_{\rm min}\sim L_{\rm sub}^{-5/8}$.
-Nevertheless, the optimality of the parity measurement is recovered for the XXZ model at $\Delta\rightarrow1$ (cf. Appendix \ref{appendix:XXZ}).
+Nevertheless, the performance of the parity measurement can be further improved for the tricritical Ising universality class, which hosts a better scaling dimension of the order parameter $\Delta_{\sigma}=\frac{3}{40}$ (cf. Appendix \ref{appendix:XXZ}).